andrewnicolalde/pandoc_resume/resume.md

 *Corporate Communications* | *Summer 2016*

-Supported the coordination of the State of the Airline quarterly report.
+Supported technical setup of company’s quarterly State of the Airline Report corporate event.
-Aided in the creation of internal announcements communications.
+Collaborated in the creation of event’s internal communications announcements.

 Technical Experience
 --------------------